EdinburghAI/workshops/README.md

 These are our workshops.
 They are designed for beginners who have done some high-school level maths/programming before but with little or no machine learning experience.
 They are normally completed after a short lecture presented at the start of each workshop but they contain all of the explanations required so can be completed independently.

-The purpose of each workshop is for students to gain an intuition for why and how machine learning works (or doesn't...).
-Hopefully you'll be inspired to learn more, or to go and build something cool at our [Expo](https://www.edinburghai.org/expo)!
+The purpose of Semester 1's workshops is for students to gain an intuition for why and how machine learning works (or doesn't...).
+Semester 2's workshops are designed to get you building real world projects using industry leading techniques.

 Each workshop is a Python notebook.
-There are 4:
+There are 7:

+Semester 1:
 1. Introduction to Machine Learning
 2. Neural Networks
 3. Computer Vision
 4. Natural Langauge Processing

+Semester 2:
+5. Building a Spotify DJ Radio Show
+6. Building a Sign Language Translator
+7. Building a Flappy Bird AI

 For more details, check out the relevant notebook in each sub-folder.
 If you've never used a Python notebook before, start with workshop 1.
 To get started with a notebook: